 This is a good time of year to start your seedlings.
 If you grow an herb garden, start getting the soil ready for late spring plantings.
 Celebrate the balance of light and dark as the sun begins to tip the scales, and the return of new growth is near.

-Many modern Wiccans and Pagans celebrate Ostara as a time of renewal and rebirth.
+Many modern Pagans celebrate Ostara as a time of renewal and rebirth.
 Take some time to celebrate the new life that surrounds you in nature -- walk in park, lay in the grass, hike through a forest.
 As you do so, observe all the new things beginning around you -- plants, flowers, insects, birds.
 Meditate upon the ever-moving Wheel of the Year, and celebrate the change of seasons.